 Aseer Regional Museum

-Located next to the Emira Palace in the city center next to the Emira Palace Aseer Regional Museum narrates the history of Abha and Aseer Province, exhibiting traditional handicrafts and antiquities of Aseer.
+Located in the city center next to the Emira Palace, the Aseer Regional Museum narrates the history of Abha and Aseer Province and exhibits traditional handicrafts and antiquities of Aseer.

 Al-Muftaha Museum

-Al-Muftaha Village lies a few hundred meters from the Regional Museum, a cultural center built to the traditional standards of Aseer architecture.
-Here a hall of plastic arts and shops sell handcrafts.
+Al-Muftaha Village is a few hundred meters from the Regional Museum, a cultural center built according to the traditional standards of Aseer architecture.
+The museum includes a hall of plastic arts and shops that sell handcrafts.

 Shada Palace